iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 Luckily, I didn't care enough to intervene, and 2019 proved much more successful.
 Quite a few more natives appeared and the space started to fill in, making the threat of weeds less pressing.
-We got some nice flowers, not only from the robust and ever-adventurous black-eyed susans, but from some more unusual participants like figwort and native field thistle.
+We got some nice flowers, not only from the robust and ever-adventurous black-eyed susans, but from some more unusual participants like figwort and native pasture thistle.

-{% gallery %}
-{% gallery_image path: assets/images/the-first-year-garden/prairie-second-year.jpg alt: "The prairie garden with blooming flowers" %}
-{% gallery_image path: assets/images/the-first-year-garden/figwort.jpg alt: "A closeup up figwort flowers", caption: "Figwort, a somewhat rare and somewhat weird native" %}
-{% endgallery %}
+{% single_image path: assets/images/the-first-year-garden/prairie-second-year.jpg alt: "The prairie garden with blooming flowers", caption: "The pocket prairie, year two.
+Note the black-eyed susans throughout.
+On the left is some anise hyssop.
+The big thing on the right is a native thistle.
+There are a couple purple coneflowers in there too, and some rogue sunchokes that I hadn't pulled yet.
+In back is some phlox, not native but I got it from a neighbor and left it there until I figured out what to do with it." %}

 The prairie fully arrived in 2020.
 It's now a lush area packed with foliage and flowers and constantly busy with pollinators.

 {% gallery %}
-{% gallery_image path: assets/images/the-first-year-garden/prairie-third-year.jpg alt: "Prairie garden with many blooming flowers", caption: "The garden in July 2020." %}
+{% gallery_image path: assets/images/the-first-year-garden/prairie-third-year.jpg alt: "Prairie garden with many blooming flowers", caption: "The pocket prairie, year three.
+From left to right: bee balm, pasture thistle, figwort, black-eyed susans, purple coneflower, guara.
+Also dotted around are some grasses that are probably natives, but grasses are too hard to identify." %}
 {% gallery_image path: assets/images/the-first-year-garden/coneflower-butterfly.jpg alt: "A butterfly on a purple coneflower", caption: "Coneflowers seem to be a favorite of butterflies." %}
+{% gallery_image path: assets/images/the-first-year-garden/thistle.jpg alt: "A bumblebee on a thistle blossom", caption: 'This native “pasture thistle” was a surprise hit.
+It’s a huge and striking plant, and the bees loved the giant blossoms.'  %}
 {% gallery_image path: assets/images/the-first-year-garden/bee-balm-bee.jpg alt: "A bumblebee on a monarda blossom", caption: 'It’s called “bee balm” for a reason!' %}
-{% gallery_image path: assets/images/the-first-year-garden/bee-balm-bee.jpg alt: "A bumblebee on a thistle blossom", caption: 'This native “field thistle” was a surprise hit.
-It’s a huge and striking plant, and the bees loved the giant blossoms.'  %}
 {% endgallery %}

 I did virtually no weeding or maintenance on it the entire year, and yet almost every plant I could identify was a native.